Learning about your MS

 Learning that you have MS is a difficult day for anyone.

-There are many people sharing their stories and experiences on social media, telling us how it is for them living with MS. But it is important to take into account that others will have a different experience to you, and relying solely on online guidance isn’t the best way to stay informed of your MS. For that, it’s important to use a mix of trusted resources and support from your doctor.
+There are many people who share their stories and experiences on social media, telling us how it is for them living with MS. But it is important to take into account that others will have a different experience than you, and relying solely on online guidance isn’t the best way to stay informed.
+For that, it’s important to use a mix of trusted resources and support from your doctor.

 Barbara

-When I was going through the diagnostic process I could not read enough about MS, from science-heavy medical journal articles I could barely understand, to angry blog posts from people who had lived with MS for years, and not forgetting the countless online forums promising to cure my MS if only I danced barefoot in fresh dew and drank expensive elixirs.
+When I was going through the diagnostic process, I could not read enough about MS. I turned to science-heavy medical journals that I could barely understand, angry blog posts from people who had lived with MS for years, and even checked out countless online forums promising to cure my MS if only I danced barefoot in fresh dew and drank expensive elixirs.

-I wanted to immerse myself in statistics, information, first-hand stories and everything in between and could often be found consulting Dr Google at my kitchen table in the wee small hours after lying awake for hours with horrendous scenarios haunting me in the darkness.
-Speaking of which, one of the first things my neurologist warned me about was to never search the internet, but of course, what else would anyone facing a life-altering diagnosis do?
+I wanted to immerse myself in statistics, information, first-hand stories and everything in between and could often be found consulting Dr Google at my kitchen table in the wee small hours after lying awake with horrendous scenarios haunting me in the darkness.
+Speaking of which, one of the first things my neurologist warned me about was never to search the Internet, but, of course, what else would anyone facing a life-altering diagnosis do?

-After a while, I honed my searches to what I really wanted to focus on and what was pertinent for me, namely employment legislation as I was being bullied – and would subsequently be sacked – when my MS became apparent in my workplace.
-Also, articles about fatigue, foot drop and neuropathy as these were the symptoms I struggled with the most.
-MS is unique to everyone, so over time I knew I could limit the flow of MS information I could handle, otherwise it threatened to overwhelm me, and with brain fog also a problem this was a much-needed strategy.
+After a while, I honed my searches to what I really wanted to focus on and what was pertinent to me, namely employment legislation, as I was being bullied—and would subsequently be sacked—when my MS became apparent in my workplace.
+Also, articles about fatigue, foot drop, and neuropathy, as these were the symptoms I struggled with the most.
+MS is unique to everyone, so over time I knew I needed to limit the flow of MS information I could handle.
+Otherwise, it threatened to overwhelm me, and, since I was dealing with brain fog at the same time, this was a much-needed strategy.

-Now almost a decade has passed since my diagnosis and I rarely search for information unless a new symptom arises; I have learned to live in a way which suits me and my MS, a process that has taken years but works for me.
-However, I still feel it is important to keep up to date with breakthroughs within the MS world and I find Twitter is a brilliant platform for disseminating information.
-Likewise, it is an excellent place to raise random points about MS or to ask for advice from people who are going through similar experiences – the support and friendship of the MS family online has been a constant source of comfort for me.
+Now almost a decade has passed since my diagnosis, and I rarely search for information unless a new symptom arises; I have learned to live in a way that suits me and my MS. However, I still feel it is important to keep up to date with breakthroughs within the MS world.